hathoora/babaji-dns/experiment/README.md

 * `server-react-echo.php` Written with [PHPReact/Dns](https://github.com/reactphp/dns) library, Simple ECHO DNS Server which parses binary question and returns a binary response, without any answers.
 This server runs both on UDP & TCP.

-* `server-udp-raw-echo.php` Similar to ECHO DNS server but written with `stream_socket_server` & `stream_socket_recvfrom` which parses binary question and returns a binary response without any answers.
+             * `server-udp-raw-echo.php` Similar to ECHO DNS Server but written with [`stream_socket_server`](http://php.net/manual/en/function.stream-socket-server.php) & [`stream_socket_recvfrom`](http://php.net/manual/en/function.stream-socket-recvfrom.php) which parses binary question and returns a binary response without any answers.
 This server runs only on UDP.

 * `server-react-pdns-mysql.php` Written with [PHPReact/Dns](https://github.com/reactphp/dns) library, this DNS server parses binary question, looks it up in Mysql and returns a binary response.
 This is not the exact implementation of PDNS+Mysql, but works for this experiment.
 This server also runs on UDP & TCP.
 Unlike PDNS there is no caching layer.